jamiestevenson/weblog/README.md

 ### Building for GitHub Pages
 See: https://angular.io/guide/deployment#deploy-to-github-pages

-`ng build --prod --output-path docs --base-href /weblog/`
+`ng build --configuration:production --output-path docs --base-href /weblog/`

 Make a copy of docs/index.html and name it docs/404.html.
 Commit your changes and push.